Repressed

 psychotherapy is all about the adult part of the personality finally listening

-to the the frightened child part tell its storyand taking adult
+to the frightened child part tell its storyand

-responsibility for the healing process that the child part cannot manage
+taking adult responsibility for the healing process that the child part cannot

-on its own.
-For the psychotherapy, then, Do you believe me? is
+manage on its own.
+For the psychotherapy, then, Do you believe me?

-not a question about facts but a question about inner, emotional
+is not a question about facts but a yearning for emotional respect and

 |